NumNumV/ipv4-ipv6-regex/README.md

 This regex was tested with more than 1,000 IPs with Python and was working.
 However, there are also thousands of IP formats. \
-This is why many of the IP regex patterns found online are BAD and easily breakable ! \
+`This is why many of the IP regex patterns found online are BAD and easily breakable !` \
 This one does not except the rule.
-So if an IP doesn’t match this regex, or a field that appears valid even though it’s not a valid IP, please share it!
+So if an IP doesn’t match this regex, or a field that appears valid even though it’s not a valid IP, please correct the regex and share it!